Macroalgae and Halophytes Approach to Tackle Antibiotic Resistance

-A groundbreaking research project titled "Exploiting the power of Portuguese macroalgae and halophytes: A promising approach to tackle antibiotic resistance" is underway at the CENTER FOR FUNCTIONAL ECOLOGY of the University of Coimbra.
-Led by Prof. Elsa Teresa Santos Rodrigues, alongside Miguel Ângelo do Carmo Pardal and Isabel da Silva Henriques, this project aims to address the urgent global challenge of antibiotic resistance.
+A groundbreaking research project titled “Exploiting the power of Portuguese macroalgae and halophytes: a promising approach to tackle antibiotic resistance” is underway at the Centre for Functional Ecology of the University of Coimbra.
+Coordinated by Elsa Teresa Rodrigues, with the participation of researchers Isabel Henriques and Miguel Pardal, this project aims to address the urgent global challenge of antibiotic resistance.

 Addressing the Antibiotic Resistance Crisis

 With the alarming rise in antibiotic resistance, the World Health Organization emphasizes the need for innovative solutions.
-This research seeks to explore natural compounds from Portuguese macroalgae and halophytes—plants thriving in saline environments along Portugal’s extensive coastline.
+This research seeks to explore natural compounds from Portuguese macroalgae and halophytes — plants thriving in saline environments along Portugal’s extensive coastline.

 Harnessing Nature’s Antimicrobial Properties